The French stock market responds with falls to a possible new government crisis.

 Bayrou wanted to convey the gravity of the moment by comparing the current situation in France with that ofGreece in 2010, when it had to be rescued"We must never forget the example of Greece," said the French prime minister.

-"We have grown accustomed to deficits.
-Our country has not presented a balanced budget for more than fifty years," he lamented.
+"We've grown accustomed to the deficit.
+Our country hasn't presented a balanced budget for more than fifty years," he lamented.
 Bayrou announced that the goal is to save €43.8 billion in next year's budget.
 France recorded a deficit of 5.8% of GDP last year, the highest in the eurozone and far from the 3% limit set by Brussels.
-With this plan, the objective is to reduce it to 4.6% in 2026 and reach 2.8% in 2029.
+With this plan, the goal is to reduce it to 4.6% in 2026 and reach 2.8% in 2029.